eranrund/eranrund.github.io/_posts/2016-12-08-diy-music-machines-intro.md

  * The first revision of a custom high-end DAC ([PCM4104](http://www.ti.com/product/PCM4104)) evaluation board is ready to be sent to the fab.

-None of this would have been possible without the following:
+None of this would have been possible without the following (or would have been much more time consuming and annoying):

  * [ChibiOS](http://www.chibios.org/) - this open-source embedded operating system had proved to be rock solid and super friendly to use.
 I am used to the Embedded Software world being a complete disaster, but this project caught me off guard.
 Everything just works, is well documented, and has a great support community to the extent that I could Google my way around many issues I have encountered.
  * [uGFX](http://ugfx.io/) - this is the current graphics library I am using.
 Like ChibiOS, it Just Works, and have wasted very little of my time in trying to do what I wanted to do.